JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 The first syntax highlighting level is based on the lexer output and is provided through the [`SyntaxHighlighter`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighter.java) interface.
 The syntax highlighter returns the `TextAttributesKey` instances for each token type, which needs special highlighting.
-For highlighting lexer errors [`HighlighterColors.BAD_CHARACTER`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/editor/HighlighterColors.java) should be used.
+For highlighting lexer errors use [`HighlighterColors.BAD_CHARACTER`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/editor/HighlighterColors.java).

 **Examples:**